 Pre-Physical Therapy Pathway

-For more information on the physical therapyl work environment, training, and employment, please use the following link: Bureau of Labor Statistics-Physical Therapist
+For more information on the physical therapyl work environment, training and employment, please visit Bureau of Labor Statistics-Physical Therapist.